Winchester Photographic Society

 For the purpose of this policy, 'social media' shall be defined as "websites and applications that enable users to create and share content or to participate in social networking".
 This includes, but is not limited to, Twitter, Facebook, Google+, MySpace, FourSquare, Pinterest, Reddit, Bebo, Flickr and Instagram.

-Winchester Photographic Society (WPS) currently has social media sites on the following platforms: Flickr, Facebook and Twitter.
-It should be noted that these sites are open to the public to view and comment on.
+Winchester Photographic Society (WPS) currently has social media sites on Facebook.
+It should be noted that this site is open to the public to view and comment on.

 Any new social media accounts in the name of Winchester Photographic Society will only be created with the express written permission of the Winchester Photographic Society Committee.